 We process special category personal data in other instances where keeping an appropriate policy document is not required.
 Our processing of such data respects the rights and interests of the data subjects.
-We provide clear and transparent information about why we process personal data, including our lawful basis for processing in our student privacy notice.
+We provide clear and transparent information about why we process personal data, including our lawful basis for processing in our Employee Privacy Notice.

-How the University complies with the data protection principles Accountability principle
+How the University complies with the data protection principles